zonemaster/zonemaster/docs/specifications/tests/Basic-TP/basic01.md

-* "Direct Subdomain" - Domain A is considered to be a "direct Subdomain" to domain B if domain A is just the addition of one label at the least significant side, e.g. "foo.domain.com" is a direct subdomain to "domain.com".
+* "Direct Subdomain" - Domain A is considered to be a "direct Subdomain" to domain B if domain A is just the addition of one label at the least significant (left) side, e.g. "foo.domain.com" is a direct subdomain to "domain.com".

 * "DNS Lookup" - The term is used when a recursive lookup is used, though any changes to the DNS tree introduced by an [undelegated test] must be respected.
-Cf. "[Send]".
+Compare with "[Send]".

 * "Non-Referral" - See "[Referral]".